s-digiro/NyavaScript/README.md

 [*] Rust Contexts
 [*] Move Special syntax parses to rust contexts if possible [*] Change how lists are evaluated
-    1. Evaluate second through last
-    2. If first is defined as a Lambda, execute it with second through last as args [*] Change how atoms are evaluated
+[*] Change how atoms are evaluated
-    1. If they are not defined, evaluate them to NIL, not themselves [ ] McCarthy things need to be implemented
+[ ] McCarthy things need to be implemented
     [*] Car
     [*] Cons